suncoast-devs/handbook/lessons/cs-api-clients/index.md

 etc) when a web page freezes.
 That does not provide a great user experience.

-The idea of async methods will become very common as we write code that interacts with remote resources such as HTTP APIs or even our own database.
+The idea of async methods will become very common as we write code that interacts with remote resources such as HTTP APIs or even our own databases.
 That the .NET core team made these methods asynchronous allows us the flexibility to make our applications as responsive as possible.